light-and-ray/sd-webui-replacer/README.md

 ### HiresFix

-Default settings designed for using lcm lora for fast upscale.
+Default settings are designed for using lcm lora for fast upscale.
 It requires lcm lora I mentioned, cfg scale 1.0 and sampling steps 4.
 There is no difference in quality for my opinion

-Despite in txt2img for lcm lora DPM++ samplers produses awful results, while hires fix it produces a way better result.
-So I recommend to "Use the same sampler" option
+Despite in txt2img for lcm lora DPM++ samplers produces awful results, while hires fix it produces a way better result.
+So I recommend "Use the same sampler" option

 Note: hires fix is designed for single-user server